-- Personal Information – What personally identifiable information is collected from you through the website and how it is used.
+- Personal Information– What personally identifiable information is collected from you through the Websites and how it is used.

-- Sharing – Why we share limited personal information with vendors, third parties, and when required with legal authorities.
+- Sharing– Why we may share personal information with vendors, third parties, and when required, with legal authorities.

 This Policy is part of our Terms of Service that govern the use of our sites, social media presence, and online services and our Terms of Sale that govern the sale of products and services on our e-commerce site, including any restrictions.

-By using this site, social media outlet, or online service you are consenting to the collection, use, disclosure, and transfer of your information as described in this Policy (and any applicable Privacy Notices).
-If you don’t consent to such use you may not use this site or service.
+By using our Websites, you are consenting to the collection, use, disclosure, and transfer of your information as described in this Policy.
+If you don’t consent to such use you may not use our Websites or services.

 Some, but not necessarily all, of the information we collect may be “personally identifiable information” — information that identifies you personally.
-As legally defined, “personally identifiable information” refers to details collected on the Internet about an individual consumer, including an individual’s first and last name, a physical street address, an email address, a telephone number, a Social Security number, or any other information that permits a specific individual to be contacted physically or online.
-The term extends to details such as a person’s birthday, gender, personal history information (e.g. security question answers) that are collected online and stored by an operator in a personally identifiable form.
+Personally identifiable information can include first and last name, a physical street address, an email address, a telephone number, government identifiers, birthday, or any other information that permits a specific individual to be identified.

 What Information Is Collected